 Bamboo sheets are some of the softest and most comfortable bed sheets you can buy.
 I love having them in my bedroom, so I’ve created a guide on the best way to care for your bamboo sheets.

-- Wash in cold water – always wash using cold water on a gentle cycle at a maximum of 85F (30C) on a high water level option (if available).
-If you use hot water, you run the increased risk of the fabric pilling.
+Always wash using cold water on a gentle cycle at a maximum of 85F (30C) on a high water level option (if available).
+If you use hot water, you run the increased risk of fabric pilling.
 Since bamboo has natural antibacterial properties, there is no need for hot water which can also cause shrinking.

-- Wash separately – wash your sheets separately from any items with zippers or rough fabrics such as denim, as they can cause pilling and abrasions to your sheets.
+Wash your sheets separately from any items with zippers or rough fabrics such as denim, as they can cause pilling and abrasions to your sheets.
 Also, avoid including any towels and blankets as they will add a buildup of lint.

-- Use an eco-friendly detergent – make sure it is all-natural and biodegradable.
-There are many eco-friendly options on the market, but we prefer Mrs. Meyer’s Clean Day Laundry Detergent (link to read reviews on Amazon).
+Make sure it is all-natural and biodegradable.
+There are many eco-friendly options on the market, but we prefer anything that’s organic and biodegradable.
 If you use a powder-based detergent, make sure it dissolves before tossing your bamboo sheets into the wash.

-- Avoid products with chemicals – do not use bleach, brighteners, or fabric softeners as they all contain many chemicals that will break down the composition of your sheets over time.
-If you have any pesky stains, you can apply an eco-friendly stain remover before washing, we recommend Puracy Natural Stain Remover (link to read reviews on Amazon).
+Do not use bleach, brighteners, or fabric softeners as they all contain many chemicals that will break down the composition of your sheets over time.
+If you have any pesky stains, you can apply an eco-friendly stain remover before washing, which can really make a difference in making your bamboo sheets last a long time.
 Fabric softener is not necessary, as bamboo sheets are already very soft and should maintain their soft texture when properly cared for.

-- Brightening – if you really want to brighten your sheets, you can make an eco-friendly mild homemade bleach solution by adding 1/2 cup (118ml) baking soda to the wash cycle and 1/2 cup of vinegar during the rinse cycle.
-Note that this method is for brightening light colored sheets and can have the opposite effect for dark colors.
+If you really want to brighten your sheets, you can make an eco-friendly mild homemade bleach solution by adding 1/2 cup (118ml) baking soda to the wash cycle and 1/2 cup of vinegar during the rinse cycle.
+Note that this method is for brightening light-colored sheets and can have the opposite effect on dark colors.

-- Dryer – dry your bamboo sheets on a low heat and low tumble setting.
+Dry your bamboo sheets on a low heat and low tumble setting.
 Take your sheets out as soon as possible to avoid any wrinkling.
 Avoid using dryer sheets as they contain chemicals.
-Smart Sheep Wool Dryer Balls (link to read reviews on Amazon) are an excellent eco-friendly alternative to standard dryer sheets.
+A great option is organic dryer balls, which are an excellent eco-friendly alternative to standard dryer sheets.

-- Ironing – if you are serious about having crisp bed sheets, bamboo sheets are safe to iron.
-Keep the iron on a low-steam temperature to avoid putting too much heat on the fabric.
+If you are serious about having crisp bed sheets, bamboo sheets are safe to iron.
+Keep the iron at a low-steam temperature to avoid putting too much heat on the fabric.
 Avoid using any anti-wrinkle agents or starches which may contain chemicals.

 Storing Your Bamboo Sheets